lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

  ignite g container YourScreenName CollapsibleToolbar
 ```

+for customization or etc , i've used <a href="https://github.com/lvlrSajjad/ignite-boilerplate-andross-typescript#material-collapsible-toolbar-container">MaterialCollapsibleToolbarContainer</a> in this screen so you can get more info from mentioned link

 ## :top: Collapsible Screen With Drawer Navigation Template
 this template provides a navigation drawer screen with 5 tabs , four of them have collapsible toolbars as below gif